haydedanny/C127-128pro/README.md

-I will also upload a updated version once i am finished C128's project.
+I will also upload a updated version every time i finish a continuation of this project